jLevere/AWSwireguardVPN/README.md

 - The 3.5usd per month instance plan
 - Named the instance
 - And created the instance.

 After lettings it spin up, select the instance and go into the networking settings.
 Remove all the current firewall rules and add rule for the application ssh.
 Allow access by lightsail web-console and restrict it to your public ip.
 To ensure that I have the right public ip I just Googled `what is my ip` just in case there is some kind of address mapping going on.
-I am also going to go ahead and add

 I am using windows subsystem for Linux 2 for all of my local work as I am most comfortable using bash for things.

 - Take the downloaded private key from creating the lightsail instance and move it into the .ssh directory in WSL {user}@{WSL}:\~$ `rsync /mnt/c/users/{home}/downloads/{keyName}.pem ~/.ssh`
-- set the perms for the key so it cant be read and ssh allows it.
-{user}@{WSL}:~/.ssh$ `chmod 600 {keyName}.pem`
+- Set the perms for the key so it cant be read and ssh allows it {user}@{WSL}:~/.ssh$ `chmod 600 {keyName}.pem`

-Going back to lightsail, we are going to assign a static public ip to our ubuntu instance
+Going back to lightsail, we are going to assign a static public ip to our ubuntu instance.

 - Make sure that our ssh-agent is running {user}@{WSL}:~$ `eval "$(ssh-agent)"'`